SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 Fearabbits attract you and other monsters to itself, so you can end up surrounded right away.<br/>This area has large rooms, so they can be a big problem - use items like Fear Scroll if you get surrounded.<br/>Porky's special deals 20 damage, so use items instead of approaching with direct attacks to keep your HP up.<br/>N'twyn spawns both during the day and at night, so don't try to pick up items when your HP is low.<br/>Have a Traproid create a Landmine to grill bananas if desired.

-Step in place near the stairs at night after checking every room, and defeat night monsters<br/>for experience points and item drops until you've used up all moves before advancing.<br/>If you have a Replenish Scroll, linger until Dark Villeaters appear and hunt them for items.<br/>It's also possible to refresh moves using Revival Grass or Undo Grass, but it's a gamble<br/>whether or not you'll obtain an item that's worth the trade.<br/>Don't fight Villeaters during the day.
+Step in place near the stairs at night after checking every room, and defeat night monsters<br/>for experience points and item drops until you've used up all abilities before advancing.<br/>If you have a Replenish Scroll, linger until Dark Villeaters appear and hunt them for items.<br/>It's also possible to refresh abilities using Revival Grass or Undo Grass, but it's a gamble<br/>whether or not you'll obtain an item that's worth the trade.<br/>Don't fight Villeaters during the day.

 ⭐︎ <span class="orangeText">For those that can't deal with night</span> ⭐︎